 Sawatzky joined the TWU School of Nursing in 2001 and is additionally affiliated Professor at the prestigious Salgrenska Academy of the University of Gothenburg (Centre for Person-Centred Care), head of the Patient-Reported Outcomes program at the Centre for Health Evaluation and Outcome Sciences (CHEOS), lead in Patient-Centred Measurement Methods with the British Columbia Support for People and Patient-Oriented Research and Trials Unit, and methodological advisor with the British Columbia Ministry of Health Office of Patient-Centred Measurement.

 As Canada Research Chair in Person-Centred Outcomes, Sawatzky has become a leader in for person-centred outcomes measurement and quality of life assessments in healthcare, with a particular emphasis on people who are living with chronic life-limiting illnesses and their family caregivers.
 His research includes projects on:

 - Methodological research to improve person-centred health outcomes measurement in diverse populations

-- the integration of electronic quality of life assessments in clinical practice for older adults who have life-limiting illnesses, and their family caregivers
+- Mixed-methods clinical research on eHealth solutions to integrate quality of life assessments in healthcare for older adults and their family caregivers

 Dr. Sawatzky’s clinical background is in palliative care and medical nursing care.
 He has taught undergraduate courses on nursing research, medical and surgical nursing, nursing care of older adults, and health assessment as well as graduate courses on knowledge synthesis and quantitative research methods in the Master of Science in Nursing program.